-Just like on the roadway, snowmobile rider are required to follow the rules of the trail.
+Just like on the roadway, snowmobile riders are required to follow the rules of the trail.
 Enforcing these rules is the Wood County Sheriff’s Department, which patrols the 271 miles of snowmobile trails in the county.

 “Our top priority here at the sheriff’s department is to actively patrol these trails to ensure they’re safe and remain open for the public to enjoy this great winter activity,” said Deputy Matt Susa.
 “Trespassing, operating while intoxicated, speed, stop sign violations, registration, and trail passes are all violations we enforce while on patrol.”